-On September 15, 2016, the Company announced that it had successfully acquired all of the issued and outstanding common shares of Sona Resources Corporation ("Sona"), in exchange for 14,936,415 common shares of the Company.
+On September 15, 2016, the Company acquired all of the issued and outstanding common shares of Sona Resources Corporation ("Sona"), in exchange for 14,936,415 common shares of the Company.
 In addition, the Company issued 10 million warrants to three members of Sona management, in exchange for waiving their contractual severance requirements.
 Finally the Company also issued 779,438 common share purchase options (Note 8) to replace Sona options that were cancelled.
 The Company determined that Blackdome and Elizabeth were a group of assets that did not constitute a business, and so has treated this transaction as an asset acquisition.
 Sona's primary assets are the past-producing Blackdome gold mine and related infrastructure, and an option to earn a 100% interest in the adjoining Elizabeth property which is considered prospective for gold.
 In addition, \$12 million in Canadian corporate income tax loss carry forwards were also acquired.
 Due to the age and condition of the related infrastructure, including a mill, mobile equipment and a camp, it was assigned zero value as part of the acquisition.
 As a result, the purchase price allocated to intangible exploration and evaluation interests increased to \$4,630,015.
 Other assets and liabilities acquired in the transaction include cash and receivables (\$20,279), bonds placed with the BC Ministry of Energy and Mines as security over reclamation obligations (\$97,993), a provision for closure and reclamation (\$430,301), and accounts payable and accrued liabilities (\$692,821).
-A legal dispute against Sona by the vendors of the Elizabeth property, alleging non-performance under the option agreements, is currently being adjudicated before the Supreme Court and is being vigorously defended by Skeena.
-As a result, none of the total purchase consideration of \$3,428,165 was allocated to the Elizabeth property.
+A legal dispute against Sona by the vendors of the Elizabeth property, alleging non-performance under the option agreements, was adjudicated before the Supreme Court who dismissed the claims, however the Company has recently received notice that the vendors have filed a notice of appeal.